 Psychological Benefits of School Uniforms

-Although it is hard to gauge the effect of school uniforms on students’ psychological health, there are many logical benefits that uniforms can have on the emotional health of students.
+Although it is hard to gauge the effect of school uniforms on students’ psychological health, there are many logical benefits of school uniforms on the emotional health of students.
 A lack of designer clothing and expensive brands bridges the socioeconomic divide between students.
 This divide often leads to bullying, which can cause serious psychological damage.

 The psychological benefits of school uniforms are not limited to students; the parents will benefit as well.
 They already have to wake the kids, make breakfast, pack lunch and drive to school.
 Fighting about what to wear to school can be removed from the equation with uniforms.
 The need to buy designer clothing will also vanish, saving time and money.